- Professional Boxing Judge: 1978-present.

 - "Sugar" Ray Leonard v.
 Bruce Finch, Undisputed World Welterweight Championship (WBC, WBA), February 15, 1982, Centennial Coliseum, Reno, Nevada.

-- Married to Jeannette Santos, three sons, five grandchildren.
+- Married to Jeannette Santos, three sons, seven grandchildren.

 - 2012 recipient of the Nevada Justice Association (NJA) Lifetime Achievement Award.